Youth and Early College Programs share common goals:

-Ultimately, the college-level classes count towards graduation requirements in high school.
+Ultimately, the college-level classes count toward high school graduation requirements.
 This educational collaboration coordinates programming for more than 275 CMSD high school students annually.
-Set apart from traditional College Credit Plus, the High Tech Academy offers many enrichment components to foster achievement, career exploration, and features a required community service component.
-CMSD and Tri-C administrators oversee daily program operations on campus.
-Interested students must complete the High Tech Academy application process and be accepted.
+Set apart from traditional College Credit Plus, HTA offers many enrichment components to foster achievement and career exploration and features a required community service component.
+CMSD and Tri-C administrators oversee daily operations on campus.
+Interested students must complete the High Tech Academy application process to be accepted.

 Founded in 2000, HTA received major support from National City and NASA’s Goddard Space Flight Center.
 Now, with generous and continuous support from PNC, High Tech Academy students are afforded unique opportunities and experiences with tuition costs paid on their behalf.

-Upon high school graduation, High Tech Academy seniors have an opportunity to apply for the HTA Completion Scholarship, established for students who wish to continue on to earn an associate's degree from Tri-C. Other students transfer to four-year colleges and universities or enter the workforce.
-More than 1,200 students have earned college credits through HTA, with more than 80 having earned an associate degree at the same time as their high school diploma.
-Visit http://www.tri-c.edu/get-started/early-college/high-tech-academy.html or call 216-987-3549 for more information.
+Upon high school graduation, High Tech Academy seniors can apply for the HTA Completion Scholarship, established for students who wish to earn an associate degree from Tri-C. Other students transfer to four-year colleges and universities or enter the workforce.
+More than 1,200 students have earned college credits through HTA, with more than 80 earning an associate degree at the same time as their high school diploma.
+Visit tri-c.edu/hta or call 216-987-3549 to learn more.

 Upward Bound (UB)

 Upward Bound is a year-round pre-college TRIO program for CMSD students attending John Hay, John Marshall, East Tech, Maple Heights and Glenville High Schools.
 UB works in cooperation with schools, Tri-C and the community to help students graduate from high school and enter, succeed in and graduate from college.